Tinkerforge/doc/en/source/Hardware/Bricks/IMU_V2_Brick.rst

 Description
 -----------

-The IMU Brick 2.0 is the successor of the :ref:`IMU Brick <imu_brick>`.
-It has higher resolution sensors, easier recalibration, additional continuous calibration and an **accuracy increase by two orders of magnitude**.
+The IMU Brick 2.0 is the successor of the :ref:`imu_brick` with higher resolution sensors, easier recalibration, additional continuous self-calibration and an **accuracy increase by two orders of magnitude**.

 The IMU :ref:`Brick <primer_bricks>` 2.0 is equipped with a 3-axis
 accelerometer, magnetometer (compass) and gyroscope and works as a **USB**